mecampbellsoup/mecampbellsoup.github.io/source/_posts/2013-11-19-using-xcodes-ios-simulator-to-build-your-next-webapp.markdown

 - 56% of people own a smart phone
 - **50% of mobile phone users, use mobile as their primary Internet source**

 At this point you may be thinking: "True.
 I should really make sure anything I'm building is intended for use on a smartphone."
 Kudos to you.
 And luckily, many of the most popular web development frameworks are way ahead of you and me in responding to the tectonic mobile shift.
-[Twitter Bootstrap](http://getbootstrap.com/) and [Zurb Foundation](http://foundation.zurb.com/) - a pair of front-end (mainly CSS) frameworks - are represenative of this shift.
+[Twitter Bootstrap](http://getbootstrap.com/) and [Zurb Foundation](http://foundation.zurb.com/) - a pair of front-end (mainly CSS) frameworks - are representative of this shift.
 Both compete for the title of "most responsive, mobile-friendly framework" and are obsessed with offering frameworks that render beautifully regardless of the size of the computer's screen.

 ##...but building mobile-first can be annoying.